robert-DL/geoarches/README.md

 ## Using geoarches modules in python

+Your directory structure after following [installation](#Installation) should look like this:
+├── geoarches
+│   ├── src
+│   │   ├── ...
+└── your_own_project
+    ├── ...

-The recommended way to use the package is to depend on the package inside your own working directory.
-Making edits directly in the geoarches package will make updates more difficult, but if you prefer this option, you can create a development branch so as to rebase it on future updates of geoarches.
-(See [Contributing](CONTRIBUTING.md) section).
+The recommended way to use the package is to depend on the package inside your own working directory, by importing them in your project code e.g.

-After installing the geoarches package (see [Installation](#Installation)), you can use the geoarches tools directly by importing them from your directory, e.g.

 ```python
 from geoarches.dataloaders.era5 import Era5Forecast